 Here's how make a marbleized pattern in the batter before baking.
 Pour a fruit or chocolate sauce in a spiral pattern over the cheesecake filling.
 Use the tip of a paring knife or a wooden skewer to pull lines out from the center like spokes on a wheel, or create a free-form swirl pattern.

-Bake in a Water Bath
+How to Bake Cheesecake in a Water Bath

-Cheesecake batter is a custard.
+Cheesecake batter is basically a custard.
 It's delicate, so you want to bake it slowly and evenly without browning the top.
 The most effective way to do this is to bake it in a water bath.
 This water bath method bakes the cake very gently, so it won't darken, curdle, or crack.

 Though there are other ways to moderate the heat, we like to bake cheesecake in a water bath because it insulates the outer ring (the part most likely to bake too fast) and keeps the oven moist.
 Since water evaporates at the boiling point, the water bath will never get hotter than 212 degrees F (100 degrees C), no matter what the oven temperature.
 This means that the outer edge of your cheesecake won't bake faster than the center, which can cause it to puff up, sink, and crack.
 The batter will set without curdling.